AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 ##Reset Theme

 There is one very important thing you need to remember when you work with themes in Dashboard mode: after the theme is defined in code every chart uses this theme until you set another theme.
-To reset theme to the default or to the new one you have to use {api:anychart#theme}**theme()**{api} method again.
+To reset theme to the default or to the new one you have to use {api:anychart#theme}theme(){api} method again.

 ```
 // return default theme to the charts below
 anychart.theme(null);
 ```

 ## Global Settings, Defaults and Theme Reference